Matrix7689/BFS-UCS-AStar/README.md

 ## Setup

 - Simply download this project as a zip, unzip it.
-- Use any C++11 IDE or event command prompt, compile and run "bfs_ucs_astar.cpp".
+- Use any C++11 IDE or even the command prompt, compile and run "bfs_ucs_astar.cpp".
 - The program will auto-generate an "output.txt" file with the results inside the text file.

 ## Test Cases